- Also known as

 - 17 Cavendish Square, London

 - Daughter of Albemarle Bertie, 9th Earl of Lindsay.
 In 1833, married Sir (Josiah) John Guest, the Welsh iron magnate and after his death she ran the ironworks.
 In 1855, married Charles Schreiber, M.P.
 Distinguished Welsh scholar, published the Mabinogion (1838-49).
 Donations to the BM included her collections of fans (1891) and games (1893); in 1895 bequeathed her collection of playing cards.
+Her manuscript catalogues of her playing card and fan collections are in P&D library (shelf P2).

 Posthumous sales: Sotheby's, 20.iv.1896 (part of her library); 1-2.v.1896 (duplicate playing cards); Puttick & Simpson, 21.iii.1904 (porcelain).